tonamatos/QuantGPT/README.md

 QuantGPT is an agentic AI framework that incorporates knowledge-graph reasoning with cryptographic vulnerability scanning through large language models (LLMs) to identify potential post-quantum security threats from a system technical design document.
 Its main use is to help automate risk analysis reports.

->Developed by Dr. Aaron Crighton, Dr. David Jaramillo-Martinez, Tonatiuh Matos-Wiederhold, and Dr. Ethan Ross
+>Developed by David Jaramillo-Martinez, Tonatiuh Matos-Wiederhold and Dr. Ethan Ross
 >as Visiting Scholars at the **Fields Institute for Research in Mathematical Sciences**, in partnership with **Scotiabank**.

 ## Features